 An assistant project manager is generally someone who reports to and assists the project manager.
-This person typically has some education or experience in project management, and is likely working towards their own career as a project manager.
+This person typically has some education or experience in project management and is likely working towards a career as a project manager.
 However, the exact job description and requirements will vary from company to company.

 When does a project have an assistant project manager?